-All children are vulnerable to abuse by nature of their age, power and status.
+As highlighted in the IICSA Report (2022) exploitation can happen to young people from all backgrounds, all children are vulnerable to abuse by nature of their age, power and status.
 It is the responsibility of those around children to protect them - any child can be vulnerable to abuse and exploitation if not protected and safeguarded by adults.
+However we do understand that some children may be more vulnerable than others.
+Therefore, we need to ensure adequate protective structures to safeguard these children.